Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 by Updated

-Parallel Advisors is an SEC-registered advisor that has described itself as independent, inclusive and innovative.
-The company is a large firm located in San Francisco.
+Parallel Advisors is a large fee-only advisory firm located in San Francisco.
 Parallel Advisors employs dozens of financial advisor professionals who are responsible for billions in client assets under management (AUM).
 Parallel Advisors works with a variety of clients, though most of them are individuals both above and below the high-net-worth threshold.

 As a fee-only firm, Parallel Advisors only receives fees directly from clients for providing advisory services.
 That means they don't receive third-party sales commissions like a fee-based firm.